Are We Saved By Faith, Less Sin, Or Is It A Mix?

 CAN A PERSON BE SAVED JUST BY SINNING LESS?

 Can a super nice, charitable, and polite person be saved if they sin less frequently?
 Of course not.
 We need to make a decision for Jesus.

-Hmmm, why does it sometimes start with the message or the cross, only to end with the message your behavior?
+Hmmm, why does it sometimes start with the message of the cross, only to end with the message of your behavior?
 I am NOT saying behavior isn’t important.
 It is.
-But is doesn’t save us, and it’s not what maintains our good standing with God.
+But it doesn’t save us, and it’s not what maintains our good standing with God.

 THE SAME THING THAT SAVES US ALSO KEEPS US IN GODS FAVOR

 Again, sin is stupid.
 We are called to live upright godly lives.
-But the reason God call us to live this way is because we are living out our true identity.
+But the reason God calls us to live this way is that we are living out our true identity.
 What is our identity?
 Holy.
 Justified.
 Sanctified.
 Royal Priesthood.
 Child of God.
 Cleansed.
 Righteous.
 Just to name a few!